Hero Image

 Measuring Climate Change in Acadia National Park

-Millions of visitors come to Acadia for its granite peaks, Atlantic vistas and the coastal charm of Bar Harbor.
-Few gain access to this version of the park.
-Join researchers at active field sites on the Schoodic Peninsula and in protected habitats rarely experienced by the public.
+Millions of visitors come to Acadia each year to see its dramatic granite coastline and enjoy the historic charm of Bar Harbor.
+But very few have access to this rare and deeply meaningful experience of the park.
+Join researchers at field sites on the Schoodic Peninsula and in protected habitats out of public view as we assess impacts of a changing climate on Acadia’s ecosystems.
 Search spruce forests for lobster shells carried inland by foxes and mink.
-Examine wildlife camera images to see what moves through the woods after dark.
-Visit rare plant communities that may help species persist as temperatures rise, and explore rugged shorelines where waves, fog and salt shape life at the edge of the continent.
-Between fieldwork, watch sunrise from Cadillac Mountain, wander fog-shrouded headlands and cruise Maine's rocky coast in search of puffins and seabirds.
-Together, these experiences reveal a side of Acadia that exists beyond its famous trails and viewpoints—best known by the scientists studying it.
+Examine wildlife camera images to see who moves through the woods after dark.
+Visit rare plant communities that may help species persist as temperatures rise, and explore rugged shorelines where sea, wind and salt sculpt classic coastal vistas.
+Between fieldwork forays, watch the sunrise from Cadillac Mountain, wander fog-shrouded headlands, and cruise the rocky coast in search of puffins and seabirds.

 Research at a Glance